LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 ```
 print --level or -lev [levelNumber] or [fromLevelNumber]-[toLevelNumber]
 ```
 The command print with the attribute --level (shortcut -lev), prints the level levelNumber of the tree diagram in the terminal if only one level is given as input.
-If a range of levels is given as input, it prints the range of lines.
+If a range of levels is given as input, it prints the range of levels.
 ```
 print --notConnected or -nc
 ````